Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 When Personal Bankruptcy and Company Liquidation Overlap

-In many cases, directors and business owners may face both processes.
-For example:
+In many cases, directors and business owners may face both processes simultaneously.
+Common scenarios include:

-- If you gave a personal guarantee for company debts, you may become personally liable.
+• You gave a personal guarantee for company debts, making you personally liable when the company fails

-- If your company traded while insolvent, you may be pursued personally for debts.
+• Your company traded while insolvent, and you may be pursued personally for debts incurred during that period

 Director Duties and Insolvent Trading